 You can submit revisions at any time, although at most two per week.

 All homework, including revisions, must be submitted by December 9.
-No revisions will be accepted after this date.
+No submissions or revisions will be accepted after this date.

 Grading #